Alcohol Rehab in Knoxville, TN

 Withdrawal symptoms for alcoholics are some of the hardest.
 For that matter, they can be dangerous, too.
 Alcoholics are at risk of having medically complicated withdrawal symptoms.
 These include seizures.
 Another one is delirium tremens, sometimes called the DTs.

-Because medical attention may be needed during detox, we provide it.
-Medically-supervised detox provides 24/7 access to any needed medical care.
+Because medical attention is common during detox, we provide it.
+Medically-supervised detox offers 24/7 access to any needed medical care.
 Not only does this make safety a top priority, but it allows people to have a more comfortable detox.

 Medication-Assisted Treatment (MAT)